RVgo4it/mmsgate/README.md

 ```
 Add API ID and password, "[api]" section, options "apiid" and "apipw", also in section "[web]", option "webdns" name.
 Add other settings as needed.

 Once back at the command prompt, restart the mmsgate container.
+Move on to setup VoIP.ms.

 Tasks MMSGate does not do and should be addressed:
 * MMS media is taged as expiring in one year.
 However, MMSGate does not automatically remove media after that time.